kazikame/Sudoku-Solver-OpenCV/README.md

 # Sudoku-Solver-OpenCV
-Fast Sudoku Solver from captured images using OpenCV Library.
+Fast Sudoku Solver which detects the puzzle from the image and solves it.